May 26, 2021 14 min read

 Early studies in the 1940s documented little risk and even reported benefits for peripheral vascular disease and angina pectoris (3).
 In fact, an improvement of angina pectoris in 91% of patients was shown in those who received testosterone (4).

-An abundance of studies in the last 20 years have published data that TD is associated with an increased risk of developing atherosclerosis, cardiovascular disease, worsening osteoporosis and increased mortality.
+An abundance of studies in the last 20 years have published data that testosterone deficiency is associated with an increased risk of developing atherosclerosis, cardiovascular disease, worsening osteoporosis and increased mortality.
 What's more, testosterone therapy has been found to have a beneficial effect on multiple risk factors and biomarkers related to these conditions.

 An attempt was made in order to quantify the cost burden imposed by testosterone deficiencies’ cardiometabolic conditions.